-For what purpose these types of arrangement should be used and which should be used where:
+For what purpose application development using Node.Js and Django should be used and which should be used where:

-The main reason you want to use NodeJS in addition to a more traditional framework like Django, if there is a real time or multiplayer aspect to your application.
+The main reason to use NodeJS in addition to a more traditional framework like Django, if there is a real time or multiplayer aspect to your application.

 Django is useful for sketching your requirement out, once you know what you are building, you can build the real time data retrieval into NodeJS and let Django handle maintenance functionality such as password reset and also lets you build high-performing, elegant web application quickly and focuses on automating as much as possible.